kaikue/MagicOfTheStars/README.md

 	- Digging to the core
 	- Fixing the village
 - Levels:
-	- left: Slime forest
+	- left: Lake
-		- Slime pads bounce you
+		- Surfer dude fish (Flotsam, Jetsam)
-		- Reverse direction of roll
+		- Streams of water that push you faster
-		- Slime conserves vertical momentum (if >= max) or add to it (if below max)
-		- Auto walljump corridor
+		- Roll power ups can be used to force through a backwards jetstream
 	- up: Crystal mountain
 		- Climbers
 		- Something at the top